Tschingis/CnC_Remastered_Collection/README.md

 # CnC_Remastered_Collection

 This is a fork of CnC_Remastered_Collection which is used to improve path planning in the game.
-The mod uses a dijstrak path finding algorithm to do path planning.
+The mod uses a dijkstra path finding algorithm to do path planning.
 Since threat handling was integrated in the old path planning algorithm, which could not be reproduced 100% (mainly because of understanding the old game logic), some missions might be harder or easier :).

 ## Installation